 Lilly Martin Spencer

-Ohio at the age of eight.
+American artist Lilly Martin Spencer (born Angélique Marie Martin) was born in Exter, England to French parents, they immigrated to Marietta, Ohio when she was eight.
 Spencer’s artistic career began in Cincinnati in 1841.
-Her artwork gained popularity following her move to New York in 1848.
+Her artwork gained popularity when she moved to New York in 1848.